1242035/spree/guides/src/content/developer/tutorials/migration.md

 types (e.g. 'small' and 'red' etc).

 ***
-Spree's core generally assumes that each variant has exactly one option value for each of the product's option types, but the current code is tolerant of missing values.
+Viauco's core generally assumes that each variant has exactly one option value for each of the product's option types, but the current code is tolerant of missing values.
 Certain extensions may be more strict, e.g. ones for providing advanced variant selection.